Web & Product Design

 List concrete volunteer roles.

 The sign-up form should be just as simple as the donation form.
-Capture their name, email, and the roles they're interested in.
+Capture their name, email, and the roles they’re interested in.
 You can gather more details later.
-The initial goal is to remove every possible barrier between their intent to help and them getting into your system.
+The initial goal is to remove every possible barrier between their intent to help and their ability to access your system.

 The Beneficiary: Dignity and Accessibility